 Evening Nursing Assistant begins Monday, November 7th, 2022

 - Fees – $234

 - Books and Supplies – $186

 - Reading Grade 9

-Requirements: Navy blue scrubs are required for work at the clinical sites.
+Requirements: Scrubs are required for work at the clinical sites.
 Students may choose, but are not required, to purchase a blood pressure cuff and stethoscope.
 Prior to employment, students must be able to pass a criminal background check.